yoginderbagga/90DaysOfDevOps/2026/day-39/ci-cd-basics.md

 Continous Integration is the first step done during the pipeline where developers are required to merge the code changes to a codebase repository several times a day.
 The goal is to catch and resolve the bug early on and prevent any issues during the code integration.

 Continous Delivery(CD) is the after step done when CI is completed, it makes sure integrated code is ready to be deployed in the production environment at the click of a button.
 Note: Continous Delivery requires a kind of manual approval step before the actual code goes live to the production, whereas "Conitinous Deployment" takes it a step further by automatically pushing the every change that passess the test directly to the production without any human intervention.

+## Task 3: Components of a Pipeline

+Below are the commons parts of a pipeline, lets understand each of them and their use:

+- Trigger : These are automatic condition or events that works as a first point of your CI/CD pipeline.
+There are different types of triggers which starts the jobs:
+  - Push: Means whenver a code is pushed to a specific branch immediately start the pipeline
+  - Pull Request: Means whenever a PR is created or updated, immediately runs tests, linters or security scans to ensure the code is properly merged.
+  - Scheduled Trigger: Means scheduling a particular trigger
+-